Frequently Asked Questions

 - HTAi recognizes that all organizations (governments, non-governmental organisations and businesses) have interests.
 HTAi protects its integrity and independence by requiring transparency in all financial support, by relying primarily on individual members for core funding and by having a diversified pool of sponsors so that no single interest has undue importance.

-- For meeting sponsorship, HTAi welcomes contributions in support of an event as a whole, and such contributions will be given appropriate acknowledgement in programs, posters and other promotional material.
+- For events with membership fees or meeting sponsorship opportunities, HTAi applies contributions in support of HTAi operations and an event as a whole.
+As such, contributions will be given appropriate acknowledgement in programs.
 Sessions in main meeting programs are run under the standards of scientific and professional peer review and these sessions may not be sponsored by an outside organization.
 Social events, pre- and post-meeting workshops and other elements (e.g., bags, books, etc.) may be sponsored at the discretion of the conference Local Organizing Committee.
-Those participating in HTAi meetings are personally responsible for the costs to them of registration and attendance.
-HTAi willingly invites organisations to sponsor participants’ attendance at meetings by subsidising the costs to participants of registration, travel and accommodation, particularly for students and for those attending from less developed countries.

 - HTAi adheres to the principles on conflicts of interest promulgated by the International Committee of Medical Journal Editors.
 All those invited or offering to submit contributions to sessions or posters in main meeting programmes are obliged to declare sources of support and potential conflicts of interest as a regular part of the review process.